a-rya13/Smart-contracts/README.txt

+These are some codes from which I learnt, all the basics of smart contracts(solidity).
+Anyone can reference these codes; their file names represent the inside matter and code.
+Also made the lottery system with 3 participants, one can make more.
+Interact it with frontend using Js or React.

 REMIX DEFAULT WORKSPACE

 Remix default workspace is present when:
 i.
 Remix loads for the very first time ii.
-A new workspace is created with 'Default' template iii.
-There are no files existing in the File Explorer
+A new workspace is created with a 'Default' template iii. no files exist in the File Explorer

 This workspace contains 3 directories: